Domesticated silver fox: Further research

 Trut and her colleagues have applied modern molecular techniques to the fox populations with the aim of not only identifying which genes are involved in domestication, but also in determining how changes in the fox genome compare to those of the domesticated dog.
 400 canine microsatellites that are evenly distributed across the canine genome were analyzed in the fox genome.
 Based on amounts of homozygosity in both tame and aggressive foxes, it was found that there was no evidence of inbreeding between the two groups of foxes.
 In order to help understand the neurobiology of behavior, fox and dog orthologs of serotonin receptor genes were cloned.
 Using 320 microsatellites Trut and co-workers showed that all 16 fox autosomes and one X chromosome were covered, and that there was a high conservation of marker order between homologous regions of foxes and dogs, even though the fox genome has 16 pairs of metacentric autosomes and the dog has 37 pairs of acrocentric autosomes.
-Additional studies by these workers has shown that "tameness" and "aggressiveness" is associated with at least two loci.
+Additional studies by these workers have shown that tameness and aggressiveness are associated with at least two loci.

 In 2005, DNA microarrays were utilized to find the differences in genetic expression between domesticated, non-domesticated (farm-raised), and wild foxes.
 It was found that there was a difference of 40 gene expressions between the domesticated and non-domesticated foxes.
 Although there was a difference in the genes of the three groups, the experimenters did not look into the behavioural and functional consequences of these differences.
 In 2007, a system of measuring fox behavior was described that is expected to be useful in QTL mapping to explore the genetic basis of tame and aggressive behavior in foxes.